go-gost/docs/en/docs/tutorials/api/overview.md

 GOST can use the RESTful API to interact with the GOST process by starting the Web API service.

+## Start API Service

+The API service supports two modes: global service and normal service.

+When using global service and reloading configuration using the web API, the service will not be affected.

+### Global Service

+Define the API service via the command line `-api` or the `api` object in the configuration file.

 === "CLI"

     ```bash